Before I ever knew she was a Chicago performer, blogger and author, she was simply the woman behind the counter at my

 I brought the dog in for his teeth cleaning (which required sedation) and Samantha apologized like crazy for her delay getting back to me.
 I told her not to worry, but a couple of weeks later I started to lose hope…after all, Samantha Irby's big time.
 She's everywhere, really.
 Like here and here.
 Oh and here.
 After all, I started to think, I’m just a local mom looking for a scoop…

 …and then, on Thanksgiving morning, she sent me her replies.
 I

 hope you enjoy them much as I did.
-We're now friends -- she emails me music that she loves when I complain about a rough day, and I want to have her over for dinner to hang with my family even though my 5th grader's ears will collapse from the onslaught of profanity -- but it builds character.
-And speaking of profanity, I've done just a bit of editing for our more sensitive Patch readers:
+We're now friends -- she emails me music that she loves when I complain about a rough day, and I want to have her over for dinner to hang with my family even though my 5th grader's ears will collapse from the onslaught of profanity -- but that just builds character, right?
+Speaking of profanity, I've done just a bit of editing for our more sensitive Patch readers:

 Patch: How are you feeling these days now that the book's out?

 Samantha Irby: exhausted and overwhelmed. at the risk of sounding like an a--hole, i had no idea that there was going to be this much work once it came out. i amassed this huge following on my blog with virtually zero marketing other than posting links on facebook and letting word of mouth do the rest. i figured the book would work the same way? but then my book was chosen for barnes and noble's discover great new writers program and my publisher was suddenly like, "TOUR.
 T-SHIRT GIVEAWAY.
 SKYPE INTERVIEWS." so i'm happy but i'm mostly just tired.